Award-winning refrigerant – WT69 / R469A wins innovation award

 A new standard refrigerant for ClimeEvent test chambers

-By the end of the year, the new future-proof WT69/R469A refrigerant will be used in all compact ClimeEvent standard climate test chambers with a cooling rate of between 3 and 5 Kelvin.
+The new future-proof WT69/R469A refrigerant will be used in all compact ClimeEvent standard climate test chambers with a cooling rate of between 3 and 5 Kelvin.
 From 2020, special models such as vibration cabinets and larger climate test chambers with temperature-changing rates of up to 20 Kelvin will also change over to this new refrigerant.
 With this development, Weiss Technik is yet again, setting new standards for the use of environmentally friendly refrigerants.

 WT69/R469A to be independently produced and distributed